Elisha-George/Elisha-George/README.md

 - 👋 Hi, I’m @Elisha-George
 - 👀 I’m interested in web developement and creating new designs
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning React js and UI/UX desigining
+- 💞️ I love to poslish my skills and always try to learn some new skills.
-- 💞️ I’m looking to collaborate on ...
+- 👀 I'm intersted to work on web in the future.
 - 📫 How to reach me ...
 - elishageorge111@gmial.com